confluentinc/demo-application-modernization/README.md

    - card number: 5188-6083-8011-0307 amount: 561
      > **Note**: You can run `SELECT * FROM fd_cust_acct;` and review the `avg_spend` field for each `card_number` to better understand which activities are being flagged.

 1. The `fd_possible_stolen_card` is automatically updated to include a new suspicious acitivity.
 Which means there is no need for running a batch job to get the latest data.
-You can use the underlying Kafka topic as a source to downstream systems.
+You can use the underlying Kafka topic as a source for downstream systems.
 For example, you can send this data to a a database such as MongoDB so these acitivies can be stored for auditing purposes.
 You can also stream this data to an Elasticsearch cluster and build a real-time dashboard.
 We will send the data to Elasticsearch.
 1. The `fd_possible_stolen_card` has a composite key that includes `CARD_NUMBER`, `TRANSACTION_AMOUNT`, `FULL_NAME`, `EMAIL_ADDRESS`, `PHONE_NUMBER` and `TRANSACTION_TIME`.
 If we were to send this table to Elasticsearch these fields will be used as the `_id` field which is not aggregatable.
 Hence, we need to create a new table and add these fields as values too.
 1. Create a new table called `elastic_possible_stolen_card`.
    ```sql